Premature birth: the basics

 In Australia, most premature babies survive.
 And survival rates keep getting better as medical knowledge gets better.

-Most premature babies go on to develop like full-term babies.
+Most premature babies go on to develop well.
 The longer your baby’s gestation, the less chance there is of any health or developmental concerns.

 Babies who are born late preterm generally have no serious long-term problems.

-Extremely premature babies (born at 28 weeks or less) have an increased risk of developmental problems.
-But even in extremely premature babies, severe developmental problems are still quite uncommon.
+Extremely premature babies (born at 28 weeks or less) have an increased risk of health and developmental problems.
+But even in extremely premature babies, severe health and developmental problems are quite uncommon.

 Premature babies and their parents might have an unexpected and sometimes stressful start to their life together.
-Yet with expert care, support and guidance, the early problems often work out and most children have typical development.
+But with expert care, support and guidance, the early problems often work out and most children develop well.